 - They have some type of medically-incapacitating condition and unable to care for themselves properly – eating, bathing, dressing, etc.

-Although life insurance companies offer this benefit, they differ in the amount of money that can be used and how close to death the insured needs to be to use them.
+Most of the top life insurance companies offer this benefit, they differ in the amount of money that can be used.
+They also are different with how close to death the insured needs to be to use them.

 Life insurance companies offer a range of 25 percent to 100 percent of the death benefit to be used as an early payment.